-James Shaw 'still processing' vote, Chlöe Swarbrick silent about challenge
+Shaw 'processing' vote, Swarbrick silent about challenge

 Simon Tapp, who was a delegate at the AGM, but spoke to the Herald in his capacity as a party member said he was "surprised" at the vote.

-But was "pretty confident James' support will increase to well above 75 per cent".
+Tapp added he was "pretty confident James' support will increase to well above 75 per cent".

 "Greens will take time to reflect on what James has done in Parliament for people and planet," Tapp said.